Leroy Foster (musician): Later career and death

 After signing with Parkway, Foster left Waters's band, possibly in the hope of a solo career resulting from the Parkway releases, but the label soon folded.
 Foster recorded two further sessions for J.O.B. in 1951 and 1952; only the first of these resulted in the release of a single.

-Foster died of a heart attack in Chicago, Illinois in 1958, at the age of 35; alcoholism may have been a factor leading to his early death.
-He was buried at Fern Oak Cemetery in Griffith, Indiana.
+Foster died of a heart attack in Chicago in 1958, at the age of 35; alcoholism may have been a factor leading to his early death.
+He was buried at Fern Oak Cemetery in Griffith adjacent to Gary, Indiana.
 In 2012 the Killer Blues Headstone Project, a nonprofit organization, placed a headstone on Foster's unmarked grave.
 As of 1973, there was only one known photograph of Foster.

 Influences and performing style

-Foster sang in a style influenced by Sonny Boy Williamson and Dr. Clayton.
+Foster sang in a style which was influenced by Sonny Boy Williamson and Doctor Clayton.
 While he played guitar and drums competently, the talents for which he was popular have been described as "drinking, singing and clowning".